stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 ## Addressing the Pace of Updates in Stride

 Let's talk about how often Stride gets updated.
-We know it's something on your mind, and there's a story behind it.
+We know it's something on your mind, and that is why we want to explain the dynamics that influence it.

 ### The People Behind Stride

-Stride is kept alive by a group of passionate developers, much like yourself, who contribute in their free time.
-This means our pace might not match that of other engines backed by full-time teams, but it also means every update is a labor of love.
+Stride is maintained by a group of passionate developers, much like yourself, who contribute in their free time.
+This means our pace might not match that of other engines backed by full-time teams.
+Luckily we still have the original creator and lead of Stride among us to tackle the tricky issues.

 ### Facing the Realities: Funding and Resources

 Here’s the deal: our funding levels shape how much we can do.
 We’re grateful for every bit of support we receive, but we’re still on our way to having a full-time development force.
 This financial reality does affect how fast we can roll out updates.

-### Making Every Update Count

 Although we might not be the fastest out there, we focus on making each update meaningful.

-Quality, stability, and usability are what we aim for every time we release a new version of Stride.
+## Funding and Resource Allocation

+### Challenges in Distribution

+The pace at which we distribute funds is often perceived as slow.
+However, this is not from a lack of willingness but rather the challenge of finding the right talent for the tasks.
+Nonetheless, we are actively funding projects at this moment, focusing on enhancements in XR, introducing morph target capabilities for 3D models, and updating the bindings for the Assimp 3D importer to Silk.NET.

+### Call for Skilled Developers

+We are actively seeking skilled developers with experience in C#, the .NET ecosystem, mobile, XR, rendering, and game development.
+If you have these skills or know someone who does, we encourage you to get involved.
+There are opportunities to contribute to critical areas of Stride's development, supported by available funds.

 ### Join Us on This Journey